sourcey/sourcey.com/README.md

 ## TODO

-# post metadata time and authorship
-# gh-pages
-# social icons on posts and pages
+post metadata time and authorship gh-pages social icons on posts and pages disqus export

-# disqus on posts
+relative paths for img tags

-# no code markup for feed.xml
+no code markup for feed.xml
-# /feed.xml /feed alias
+/feed.xml /feed alias